githubcbrc/FastIBS/README.md

 | `kmer_distance`     | Computed IBS distance metric, often reflecting the number of unique k-mers in the reference that are absent from the sample (or vice versa). |

-## Mapping a KMC database to reference sequences
+## KDB Reference Mapping

-This tool computes a K-mer mapping for the given references, where each nucleotide position in the reference sequences is associated with a count of how many K-mers (of a fixed size, defined by the kmerSize of the KMC source) overlap that position and exist in the source KMC database.
+**fastibsmapper** computes a K-mer mapping of a given KMC base against given references, where each nucleotide position in the reference sequences is associated with a count of how many K-mers (of a fixed size, defined by the kmerSize of the KMC source) overlap that position and exist in the source KMC database.

 A quick and easy k-mer mapping can be used to detect regions of high conservation/divergence from a given reference.
 Even though a KMC database does not retain positional information and only records k-mers and their frequencies from reads, the probability of false positives is small as long as sufficiently long k-mers are used (we use a default of 31 for kmerSize).